markgbeckett/jupiter_ace/developer_rom/README.md

 Alexander Sharihin (https://github.com/nihirash) formulated a clean and simple way to add words to the standard (that is, ROM-based) Ace Forth dictionary.
 I have used this approach to extend the Ace FORTH Rom with some much-needed developer tools, including the following additional words:

-- `.S ( -- )` prints out a copy of the data stack (without affecting it).
-This is commonplace word on more modern FORTH systems.
+- `.S ( -- )` prints out a copy of the data stack (without affecting it). `.S` is commonplace word on more modern FORTH systems.
 This version is based on the listing on page 143 of the Jupiter Ace manual.

-- `DIS ( addr -- )` runs the disassembler (see [../z80_disassembler/README](../z80_disassembler/README)), disassembling from the address on the top of the stack.
+- `DIS ( addr -- )` runs the disassembler (see [../z80_disassembler/README.md](../z80_disassembler/README.md)), disassembling from the address on the top of the stack.

 - `DUMP ( addr -- )` prints a hex dump of memory (see [../z80_disassembler/README.md](../z80_disassembler/README.md)), starting from the address on the top of the stack.

-- `CODE <word>` allows the user to create a word using machine code (see page 147 of the Jupiter Ace manual.
+- `CODE <word>` allows the user to create a word using machine code (see page 147 of the Jupiter Ace manual).

 - `HEX ( -- )` switches the interpreter to base 16 (hexadecimal).
 Effectively, this runs `DECIMAL 16 BASE C!`.